losizm/grapple/README.md

 As a bonus, an API is defined for working with [JSON-RPC 2.0](https://www.jsonrpc.org/specification).

-You can build requests and response with Scala objects
+You can build requests and responses with Scala objects.

 ```scala
 import javax.json.JsonValue